 – 2020 as NRF 20 for twelve months

 The preparation periods have been characterized by a series of NATO exercises.

-The next NRF stand by period for Eurocorps will be in 2020.
-Eurocorps will again assume the role of a NATO Land Component Command.
+The next NRF stand by period for Eurocorps will be in 2024.
+Eurocorps will assume the role of a NATO Joint Headquarter.